StevenDuy/TechnologyAccessories/README.md

 3. **Create Tables**: The script creates four main tables: `Customer`, `Employee`, `Product`, and `Order`.
 It also modifies the `Product` and `Employee` tables to add additional columns as needed.

 By following these steps, you will successfully create the necessary database structure for the Technology Accessories Store Sales Management System.

----

-Feel free to add any additional instructions or notes specific to your setup or requirements!
-If you need further modifications, let me know.